 Stagecoach may transfer your data to the USA to organisations such as Facebook or Google.
 The USA has weaker data protection laws than that of the EEA, and therefore we will ensure that only organisations who are a part of the EU/US privacy shield initiative will handle your personal information.
 More details on this certification can be found at www.privacyshield.gov/welcome

 If you ask us to stop sending direct marketing communications to you, we will keep the minimum amount of information (e.g. name, address or email address) to ensure we adhere with such requests.

 You should find it easy to access and amend the personal information that we hold on you, or request that we stop contacting you.
 It’s your data and we want to make sure you feel in control of it.

 Every email we send to you will include details on how to change your communications’ preferences or unsubscribe from future communications.
 If you would like to see what information we hold, you can request full details.

-You can also request full details of personal information we hold about you under the Data Protection Act 1998, or after 25 May 2018, The General Data Protection Regulation, by contacting the Data Protection Officer, Peter Brayshaw.
-Please send a description of the information you would like to see, together with proof of your identity to firstname.lastname@example.org.
+You can also request full details of personal information we hold about you under the Data Protection Act 1998, or after 25 May 2018, The General Data Protection Regulation 2018, by contacting the Data Protection Officer, Peter Brayshaw.
+Please email a description of the information you would like to see, together with proof of your identity to firstname.lastname@example.org.